A Treatise Concerning the Principles of Human Knowledge: Knowledge of external objects

 Comparing ontology with epistemology, Berkeley asked, "But, though it were possible that solid, figured, moveable substances may exist without the mind, corresponding to the ideas we have of bodies, yet how is it possible for us to know this?"
 Knowledge through our senses only gives us knowledge of our senses, not of any unperceived things.
 Knowledge through reason does not guarantee that there are, necessarily, unperceived objects.
-In dreams and frenzies, we have ideas that do not correspond to external objects. "…[T]he supposition of external bodies is not necessary for the producing our ideas…."
+In dreams and frenzies, we have ideas that do not correspond to external objects. "...[T]he supposition of external bodies is not necessary for the producing our ideas...."
 Materialists do not know how bodies affect spirit.
-We can't suppose that there is matter because we don't know how ideas occur in our minds.
-"In short, if there were external bodies, it is impossible we should ever come to know it…."
+We cannot suppose that there is matter because we do not know how ideas occur in our minds.
+"In short, if there were external bodies, it is impossible we should ever come to know it...."
 Suppose that there were an intelligence that was not affected by external bodies.
 If that intelligence had orderly and vivid sensations and ideas, what reason would it have to believe that bodies external to the mind were exciting those sensations and ideas?
 None.